Scar (The Lion King): Broadway musical

+The Lion King remake films

+The Lion King (2019)

-In the photo-realistic computer animated remake, Scar is described by his voice actor Chiwetel Ejiofor as more "psychologically possessed" and "brutalized" than in the original film.
+In the photorealistic remake, Scar is described by his voice actor Chiwetel Ejiofor as more "psychologically possessed" and "brutalized" than in the original film.
 Ejiofor also said that "[Scar and Mufasa's] relationship is completely destroyed and brutalized by Scar's way of thinking.
 He's possessed with this disease of his own ego and his own want."
 Among the changes, Scar is stated to have challenged Mufasa in the past and lost (it is implied he got his scar in the fight), and that both brothers courted Sarabi, who chose Mufasa.
 He is also not allied with the hyenas from the very beginning and has to earn their trust.
 During his reign, Scar takes a more active role in hunting alongside the pack of hyenas, and is also seen trying to force Sarabi, whom he still lusts for, to become his mate and queen.
 He restricts every conversation about his deceased brother rather than banning his name.
 His scar appears black instead of pink as in the original film and his general appearance is strikingly similar to that of an Asiatic lion, having a noticeably thinner mane and lighter physique.

-During the climax, when he attempts to force Simba off Pride Rock, Scar makes the mistake of admitting to remember Mufasa's final moment, which exposes the truth to the lionesses, as he previously claimed that he was very late to rescue him at the gorge.
-As in the original film, Scar attempts to escape while the hyenas fight the lionesses, but is pursued by Simba to a ledge near the top of Pride Rock.
-Cornered, Scar begs for mercy and attempts to frame the hyenas for his crimes, denouncing them as "revolting scavengers", unaware that they are listening nearby.
-Simba refuses to believe Scar's lies, but spares his life on the condition that he leave the Pride Lands forever.
-Scar refuses and attacks Simba, who throws him off the cliff after a brief fight.
-Scar survives the fall, but is soon surrounded and attacked by the vengeful hyenas.
-In a minor change to the original ending, Scar initially fights back against the hyenas, but is quickly overpowered and eaten alive, ending his reign of terror for good.